-In May 2016 we were granted our own Taught Degree-Awarding Powers and from September 2017 all new students entering this institution will enrol on programmes leading to our awards.
+In May 2016 we were granted our own Taught Degree-Awarding Powers and from September 2017 all new students entering this institution have enrolled on courses leading to our awards.
 This means that the qualification students receive at the end of their studies will be made in the name of this institution.
+We are fully responsible for the setting and maintaining of our own academic standards and for the quality of our courses and the student experience we provide for students enrolled on our awards.

 Previously our courses were validated by Bournemouth University and some continuing students remain enrolled on courses leading to Bournemouth University awards.